 There is a private area designated for physical education on the Hadar High School Campus.

 What extra-curricular activities will be available?

 We currently offer extra-curricular programs which include: Chesed, Israel Advocacy (HIPAC), Hadar Headlines, G.E.M.
-(Growing Each Month), Student Programming, Hadar Health, Dance, Videography and Motzei Shabbos Basketball.
-As Hadar grows, an additional range of extracurricular activities will be offered.
-We are eager to hear the suggestions of our students.
+(Growing Each Month), Student Programming, Hadar Health, Dance, Hadar Health, Production, Cooking Club, Music Theory, Choir and Intra-mural Basketball.
+We are always eager to hear additional suggestions from our students.

 Is there a policy regarding a Hadar High School student participation in social programs outside of school and summer programs?

 In order to ensure that our students continue to grow and develop in environments that are consistent with the values of Hadar High School, students are expected to participate in outside of school and summer programs that share those same values.